Precision farming opens an opportunity to increase the gain for a farmer up to 20% with fewer trees.

 “Now I see that certain cultivars perform better than others this year,” adds Riaan.
 “So I can see if they consistently perform better or worse.
 I can decide, based on these results, what to do: if I need to add more nitrogen or improve soil pH, or whatever the case may be.”

-User-friendly tools tailor-made to specific needs, such as the Input and Mergin suite, provided Riaan a way of collecting and analysing his specific type of farming data.
+User-friendly tools tailor-made to specific needs, such as Mergin Maps, provided Riaan a way of collecting and analysing his specific type of farming data.
 His insights for necessary improvements also developed over the past few years.

 “At first I did not have the distinction between individual trees and I even said to my partner” continues Riaan, “if only I’d started doing this in the very first season, I would have had 5 years of data to compare – but I didn’t.
 I will definitely continue to use this suite.
 It is valuable and I have been using it only for harvest.
 However, I see now that I can start recording where I have cut down a tree, so I have a record of when and where the tree was cut.
 I can also record my irrigation data.”